thijssnelleman/CostOfReproducibility/review_template.md

 [EXPLANATION]

 ### Configuration
-_Given the (hyper)parameters, including semantic parameters, of the method: How much effort would it take to acquire the algorithm configurations used for their results, and compare against their budgetary constraints?_
+_Given the (hyper)parameters, including semantic parameters, of the method: How much effort would it take to acquire the algorithm configurations used for obtaining the reported results, and compare them against their computation budget?_

 [COST]

 [EXPLANATION]

 ### Experimental Procedure
-_Given the experimental set-up of the work, how difficult is it to set up a new experiment, similar to those presented in the original work, with the same procedure?_
+_Given the setup of experiments reported in the work, how difficult is it to set up a new experiment with the same procedure, similar to those presented in the original work?_

 [COST]

 [EXPLANATION]

 ### Expertise
-_How much effort would it take to acquire the expertise required to reproduce the work independently relying on the available documentation?_
+_How much effort would it take to acquire the expertise required to reproduce the work independently relying solely on the available documentation?_

 [COST]